 A quarter of a mile passage is not a very auspicious start in anyones log.
 Was it a portent of things to come?

 We decided to dinghy ashore for dinner, so I attached our new Tohatsu four-stroke outboard to the dinghy.
-This had sat in my garage for eight months where it was evidently not happy.
-Now it obstinately refused to start even after I changed the fuel.
+This had sat in my garage for eight months, where it was evidently not happy.
+Now it obstinately refused to start, even after I changed the fuel.
 We had a barbecue on the boat, and no snake this time.

-Waterwa -mansions on the intracoastal waterway.We set off early the next morning with the wind obstinately dead ahead again, but now blowing fifteen knots.
+We set off early the next morning with the wind obstinately dead ahead again, but now blowing fifteen knots.
 The Intracoastal waterway is marked with numbered posts, intermittently spaced depending upon the narrowness of the dredged channel.
 In places the water is half a mile wide between the outer banks and the mainland, but the actual dredged channel might be only sixty feet wide.
 I missed a marker on a narrow curve and ran aground for the first time, but not the last.
-The ground is predominantly soft mud so after some heavy revs on our good old ‘Perky’ Perkins, 4-236 diesel, Britannia slid slowly off the bank and we motored on.
+The ground is predominantly soft mud, so after some heavy revs on our good old ‘Perky’ Perkins, 4-236 diesel, Britannia slid slowly off the bank and we motored on.

-A bascule brdge opens for Britannia to pass.There are of course many bridges spanning the waterway, leading to world famous towns on the outer banks with pristine Atlantic beaches: Daytona Beach: West Palm Beach: Miami Beach, to name but a few.
+There are of course many bridges spanning the waterway, leading to world famous towns on the outer banks with pristine Atlantic beaches: Daytona Beach: West Palm Beach: Miami Beach, to name but a few.
 The fixed bridges have clearances not less than 63 feet and Britannia’s main mast is 58 feet above waterline so we could easily pass under them.
 The older bridges, called bascule bridges, open vertically sometimes at fixed intervals or when you radio the bridge attendant as you approach and they will stop the traffic and open it.
 It's quite a superior feeling seeing all the traffic halted and having a great big bridge open to your request.

 We motored monotonously south into the constant wind, intending to stay the night in the City of Vero Beach Municipal Marina, a distance of only 40 miles, where I planned to take on fuel.
-The narrow marina entrance is down the side of a highway bridge crossing the waterway and quite tricky when the wind is on the beam.
+We found the narrow marina entrance down the side of a highway bridge crossing the waterway, and quite tricky when the wind is on the beam.
 I turned on the entrance marker into the channel and we promptly bottomed, whereupon the wind laid us hard on an unmarked submerged bank.
 This time no amount of engine power would move Britannia because she actually needed to go sideways against the wind.
-I hailed a passing tiny pontoon boat and asked if they might “Take my kedge out?”
+I hailed a passing tiny pontoon boat and asked if they might, “Take my kedge out?”
 I knew there was no chance of that when the reply came back, “What’s a kedge?”
-I had no alternative but to lower our dinghy from the davits and hand walk it to the bow where our smaller anchor, a 35 lbs CQR was lowered into the dinghy with a good coil of line.
+I had no alternative but to lower our dinghy from the davits and hand walk it to the bow, where our smaller anchor, a 35 lbs CQR was lowered into the dinghy with a good coil of line.
 After a strenuous row into the wind, muttering unprintables at the outboard motor sitting serenely on its perch on the stern, I heaved the anchor over the side and drifted back, exhausted.

 I had little doubt our Maxwell windlass would haul the bow against the wind, but only if the anchor held.
 As the winch ground away and the line drew bar tight the bow slowly started to come off the shoal.
-Then something remarkable happened: the anchor suddenly reared out of the water like a leaping Dolphin and the bow fell back in the mud.
+Then something remarkable happened: the anchor suddenly reared out of the water like a leaping Dolphin, and the bow fell back in the mud.
 “That’s the end of that” I thought, (well, not exactly those words), but somehow the anchor re-bedded itself and we finally hauled the head off sufficiently to be able to motor into the deeper channel.

 By this time it was dark and I had no idea of the Marina layout.
 I headed for the first wharf we came to that luckily happened to be the fuel quay.
 It would have been helpful if there had been a lighted sign on it.
 As we closed on the wharf Paul heaved the bow line to a person on the dock who promptly pulled it all through the fairlead.
-He had not tied it to the boat properly and only swift action by Kati with another line prevented us making a complete pigs-ear of it.
+He had not tied it to the boat properly, and only swift action by Kati with another line prevented us making a complete pigs-ear of it.

 I must remember to add a bow thruster on my “things to buy” list...

-The Nina and Pinta arrive at Vero Beach marina.We were then informed, “Oh sure! everybody hits that bank!” which makes you wonder why they don't nail a warning on the entrance post.
+We were then informed, “Oh sure! everybody hits that bank!” which makes you wonder why they don't nail a warning on the entrance post.
 I will write to the mayor.
 In the morning we took on 200 gallons of diesel, then changed to one of the marina moorings.
 The difference being $106 per night in the marina, and only $20 on a buoy.
 My crew hooked the buoy correctly this time, we were all learning fast.

 During the day replicas of Columbus’ ships Nina and Pinta arrived to great fanfare.
 These are large ships, drawing much more than my 6’ feet 6” inches, so they must have had a pilot to warn of the entrance shoal.